CDCgov/prime-reportstream/frontend-react/docs/data-fetching-patterns.md

 [useMutation]() is similar to useQuery, but instead of simply fetching data, this hook is used for handling functions that update data in some way, or have particular side effects.
 In practice this means that useMutation will come into play when we are making non-`GET` requests to the API.

 UseMutation itself will take a function, much like useQuery, that represents the actual request.
 However, instead of performing the request or invoking the past function on render, the hook returns a `mutate` function that can be called at any time to perform the mutuation.
-Like useQuery, useMutation, will also return data, errors, and state information.

 It is worth noting that in some cases, such as the example below, we will want to deal with a mutation and its return value in more traditionally asynchronous way.
 In that case, useMutation returns a `mutateAsync` function as well, which will return a Promise for the return value of the function passed into `useMutate`.